MoCsabi/WRO2024-FE-StormsNGR/other/RpiCode/README.md

 ## Conclusion

-Making this extension was a surprisingly big part of this project, which took a considerable amount of hours to make, **but in return helped us during the testing phase of the robot tremendously.**
+Making this extension was a surprisingly big part of this project, which took a considerable amount of hours to make, **but in return helped us during the testing phase of the robot tremendously.** This extension could prove useful for anyone programming on a Raspberry Pi, especially if they utilize **logging**.